 Minnie & Friends Disneyland Character Dining in the Park

-The Minnie & Friends is mine and my oldest daughter’s favorite place to have character dining at Disneyland.
-This experience is located inside Disneyland Park so you will need to have Theme Park admission to be able to dine here.
-There are several reasons we love to dine at Minnie & Friends
+The Minnie & Friends is mine and my oldest daughter’s favorite place to have Disneyland character dining inside the park.
+This experience is located inside Disneyland Park at the Plaza Inn, so you will need to have Theme Park admission to be able to dine here.
+There are several reasons we love to dine at Minnie & Friends!

 Early Entry into the Parks